Subscribe to our mailing list

 Note that the British government cautions: “terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and government facilities.”

-Political turbulence in the northeast of India, in particular Nagaland and Manipur, has greatly subsided in recent years.
+Political turbulence in the North East of India, in particular Nagaland, has greatly subsided in recent years.

 Australia recommends visitors to reconsider their need to travel to the northeastern states of Assam (except for Guwahati), Nagaland and Manipur.

-Sampan believes that travel to the northeast can be undertaken safely and securely.
+Sampan believes that travel to the North East can be undertaken safely and securely.
 We work closely with our partners on the ground to ensure that we are not taking any unnecessary risks.
-Please contact us if you would like to understand more about the risks when travelling in the northeast.
+Our partners are not just Indians, but are from the states we are visiting i.e. Nagas in Nagaland, Sikkimese in Sikkim … etc. They are plugged-in to what is going on in their backyard and (in the worst-case scenarios) know what to do in acute situations.
+Please contact us if you would like to understand more about the risks when travelling in the North East.

 Petty crime, especially theft of personal property, takes place, particularly on trains, buses, at airports, and in major tourist areas.
 Pickpockets can be very adept.
 Travellers have reported having their bags snatched or the bottom of their handbags slit without their knowledge.